Academic Catalog

 4 Credits

-This course will introduce motion graphics and animation techniques using traditional and computer forms.
-Theoretical and conceptual approaches to motion graphics design and techniques will be explored using international examples.
+This course will introduce motion design and animation techniques using traditional and computer forms.
+Theoretical and conceptual approaches to motion design will be explored using commercial, independent, and student examples.
 Students will complete several animation projects with increasing complexity during the semester.
-Prerequisites: TVR 11500 or CNPH 11100; television-radio or emerging media major or cinema and photography or film, photography and visual arts; sophomore standing.
-(Y)
+Prerequisites: CNPH 11100 or TVR 11500.
+(F,S)

 4 Credits